aws-samples/eks-workshop/content/intermediate/330_app_mesh/port_to_app_mesh/trigger_sidecar_injection.md

 metal-v1-566756fbd6-8k2rs   1/1     Running   0          7m21s
 {{< /output >}}

 To inject sidecar proxies for these pods, simply restart the deployments.
-The controller will handle the rest.
+The controller will handle the rest, and will inject sidecar proxies in any new pods as well.

 ```bash
 kubectl -n prod rollout restart deployment dj jazz-v1 metal-v1